priyankadatacodes/hr-employee-attrition-analysis/03_queries_outputs.md

 | No        | 812           | 102            | 1499           | 14265            | 2094             | 26997            | 2.83         |

-Insight:
+**Insight:
-Training is slightly higher for retained employees → development matters.
+Training is slightly higher for retained employees -development matters.**

 -----------------------------------------------
 END OF THE PROJECT-----------------------------------------------